MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 # SharePoint and OneDrive for Business files import

-Power Query offers a series of methods to gain access to files that are hosted on either SharePoint or OneDrive for Business.
+Power Query offers a series of ways to gain access to files that are hosted on either SharePoint or OneDrive for Business.

 ## Browse files